What is pulmonary hypertension?

-Pulmonary hypertension is high blood pressure in the pulmonary arteries that carry blood from your heart to your lungs.
-Read about the different types of pulmonary hypertension and how they're treated.
+Pulmonary hypertension is high blood pressure in the blood vessels that carry blood from your heart to your lungs, called the pulmonary arteries.

 Pulmonary hypertension symptoms

 If you have pulmonary hypertension, you may experience:

 Exercising may make symptoms of pulmonary hypertension worse.

 Types of pulmonary hypertension

 There are several types of pulmonary hypertension – each causes changes to the pulmonary arteries in different ways: